Choirs for three year olds through 12th graders are directed by Stephanie McIlwain Miller.

 These young people are full of joy and energy as they offer their voices in a ministry that touches everyone in the congregation.
 They are learning that they each have something of value to offer, that they are a vital part of our community, and that they are leaders in worship. -Lynne Lew, member of LWUMC

-Angel Choir: The Angel Choir is going to find many different ways to move to music, play rhythm instruments, and sing in unison.
-They will echo their director and each other with their speaking, whisper, shouting, and singing voices.
-We will also be reinforcing the ideas of listening when someone else is speaking and taking turns.
+Angel Choir: The Angel Choir is finding many different ways to move to music, play rhythm instruments, and sing in unison.
+They can echo their director and each other with their speaking, whisper, shouting, and singing voices.
+We continue to practice listening when someone else is speaking, following directions, and taking turns.

 Stuff You Need to Know or Fill Out: